-They may have seemed right, at least on paper, or at the interview – probably both – but after a short time in their new role, they’re proving themselves as a wrong person for the job.
+They may have seemed right, at least on paper, or at the interview – probably both.
+But after a short time in their new role, they’re proving themselves as a wrong person for the job.

 So, here’s some stuff that will get red warning light flashing in your mind.

 With any new employee, there will be a certain amount of ‘putting the feelers out’ to find out a little more about them.